 Serial Bus #2 RxD (if INBUS is provided)

-The model 2218 power LED shall indicate that the +24 VDC power supply is within regulation.
-The model 2218 active LED shall be controlled via model 2218 I/O 55.
+The Model 2218 power LED shall indicate that the +24 VDC power supply is within regulation.
+The Model 2218 active LED shall be controlled via Model 2218 I/O 55.
 The Serial Bus #1 indicators shall pulse when a frame is correctly received or transmitted.

 Reset Button

-The model 2218 front panel shall provide a recessed Reset pushbutton that shall provide a hardware reset to the microprocessor/controller unit.
+The Model 2218 front panel shall provide a recessed Reset pushbutton that shall provide a hardware reset to the microprocessor/controller unit.

 9-Position Subminiature D-Type Connector